Fast Variational Block-Sparse Bayesian Learning: Analysis of F-BSBL

-Finally, from Figure \ref{fig:thresholding} we can see that with $c_i$ and $\chi$ tuned to achieve a similar thresholding (e.g. $c_i=1$ and $\chi=0.67$ for a block size of $d_i=10$), the estimation performance of both estimators is rather similar.
-Thus, we conclude that the scaled Jeffrey's prior is to be preferred over Jeffrey's prior with an additional threshold in order to retain the convergence guarantees of the variational algorithm.
+Finally, from Figure \ref{fig:thresholding} we can see that both \gls{fbsbl}-iv and \gls{fbsbl}-v perform a similar pruning, and therefore achieve a similar estimation performance, when tuned equivalently, e.g., a block size of $d=10$ using either \gls{fbsbl}-iv($c=1$) or \gls{fbsbl}-v($\chi=0.67$).
+We conclude that the use of a hyperprior density $p(\gamma)=\gamma^{c-1}$ with $c>0$ (\gls{fbsbl}-iv) is to be preferred over that of a hyperprior density with $c=0$ and including an additional threshold $\chi$ (\gls{fbsbl}-v) to retain the convergence guarantees of the \gls{vb} algorithm.